 Many of you have emailed me about my experiences with the Incra LS32-TS Table Saw Fence System.
-If you’ve followed the videos in order, you will notice that in Episode 30, I was very excited to have this “high end” fence on my tablesaw.
+If you’ve followed the videos in order, you will notice that in Episode 30 – Table Saw Outfeed Table I was very excited to have this high end fence on my table saw.
 Many of you soon noticed that I was back to my old Powermatic fence shortly thereafter.
 I certainly do owe everyone an explanation.

-Before I go into the details here, I would first like to talk about product reviews.
-I am by no means a “reviewer”.
+Before I go into the details, I would first like to talk about product reviews.
+I never claim to be a real “reviewer.”
 I don’t have standardized testing procedures and I really don’t care to.
 All I can do is tell you how a product worked in my hands.
 That doesn’t necessarily indicate how it will work in your hands.
-But I do feel the “everyday man” approach can sometimes be much more informative than the formal, over-complicated, and “out of touch with the real world” scenarios we read about in many publications.
+But I do feel the everyday-man approach can sometimes be much more informative than the formal, over-complicated, and “out of touch with the real world” scenarios we read about in many publications.
 So please take my comments with a grain of salt.
-They are, after all, one man’s experience.
+They are, after all, just one man’s experience.

 So why did I upgrade the fence in the first place?
 I was very happy with my Powermatic fence, but I really liked the idea of micro-adjustability and increased accuracy.
 I wasn’t convinced that I NEEDED it.
 I just WANTED it.
 I am sure you can relate.
-After all, Incra has a reputation for unparalleled precision and accuracy (excuse the pun).
-And who wouldn’t want a little more accuracy.
+After all, Incra has a reputation for unparalleled precision and accuracy and doesn’t want a little more accuracy.